kamyashethia/SQLForThePotterhead/Joins.md

   6 | Norbert     | Dragon  |      100

   Let's understand this table, by looking at the pet with id = 3.
 The pet's name is Hedwig, and it's owner_id is 3.
 Looking at the `wizard` table, Harry Potter has an id of 3.
 The data indicates that Harry Potter owns Hedwig, which is what we would expect.

+Students are expected to keep their pets with them in their dormitories.
+We're casting a spell to find all students and pets who are allowed to be in the Gryffindor dormitory.